AgiBot-World/VideoDataset/docs/quickstart.md

 ### Creating Custom Dataset with BaseVideoDataset

 To get started quickly, first install the package using `pip install videodataset`.
-Then, you can utilize the `BaseVideoDataset` mixin class for `torch.utils.data.Dataset` to handle your custom data.
+Then, you can utilize the `BaseVideoDataset` mixin class for `torch.utils.data.Dataset` to handle your custom data, as long as the __getitem__ method can correctly determine which videos and which frames to parse.

 The following example demonstrates this using the LeRobotDataset format: